-The new-look Knicks are implementing stars and taking the next step — unlike the Sixers
+The new-look Knicks are incorporating stars and taking the next step — unlike the Sixers

 After face-planting against the Celtics, the Knicks completed an about-face that impressed coach Tom Thibodeau.
 Meanwhile, the Sixers are still searching without Joel Embiid and Paul George.

-NEW YORK — Jalen Brunson had just dropped a fourth-quarter pass to Karl-Anthony Towns, drawing the foul to earn another trip to the free-throw stripe.
+NEW YORK — Jalen Brunson had just dropped a fourth-quarter pass to Karl-Anthony Towns and drawn a foul to earn another trip to the free-throw stripe.

-Yet the cheers felt a little too boisterous and a little too abrupt, given the time and score — until Josh Hart realized they were primarily for the New York Yankees' Giancarlo Stanton’s go-ahead home run in the World Series Game 1 unfolding across the country.
+Yet the cheers felt a little too boisterous and a little too abrupt, given the time and score — until Josh Hart realized that they were primarily for New York Yankees designated hitter Giancarlo Stanton’s go-ahead home run in Game 1 of the World Series unfolding across the country.

 “I was tapped in a little bit,” Hart said.